All certificate requests must be submitted online through myVTax. To begin, select the Property Owners tab on the myVTax home screen.

 4. Complete worksheets/calculation page included in the myVTax application.

-You must attach all required documents to the certificate request in myVTax.
+To be eligible for a Commissioners Certificate, you must attach all required documents to the certificate request in myVTax.

 Capital Improvements Breakdown Examples